 - 1. Customary accessory structures shall be permitted subject to the following conditions: - 2.
-Customary accessory structures in the R-2, R-3, R-4, LR, and MHP districts shall not exceed 20 feet in height nor the total ground floor area of the principal structure.
+Customary accessory structures in Districts the R-2, R-3, R-4, LR, and MHP districts shall not exceed 20 feet in height nor the total ground floor area of the principal structure.
 Where there is no existing structure, the accessory structure shall not exceed a maximum ground coverage of 15% of the lot or parcel nor exceed a maximum size of 1,200 sq. ft.
-Structures greater than 1,200 sq. ft. or additions to buildings that will make an existing accessory structure exceed 1,200 sq. ft. size shall require special land use Permit approval by the Planning Commission prior to construction. - 3.
-Customary accessory structures in the, AF district on parcels less than 2 acres shall not exceed a maximum of 1,800 sq. ft. in size.
-Two accessory structures not to exceed 2,400 sq. ft. each shall be allowed on parcels 2-5 acres in size.
-On five (5) acres or greater, two 3,000 sq. ft. each accessory structures shall be allowed.
+Structures greater than 1,200 sq. ft. or additions to buildings that will make an existing accessory structure exceed 1,200 sq. ft. size shall require sepecial land ubserved Permit approval by the Planning Commission prior to construction. - 3.
+Customary accessory structures in the Districts R-1, AF and AG district on parcels less than

+2 acres shall not exceed a maximum of 1800 sq. ft. in size.
+Two accessory structures not to exceed 2400 sq. ft. each shall be allowed on parcels 2-5 acres in size.
+On five (5) acres or greater, two 3000 sq. ft. each accessory structures shall be allowed.
 Accessory structures in these three zoning districts may not exceed a maximum height of 24 feet.
-Any requests for accessory structures exceeding the maximum square footage or height allowed shall require special land use permit approval by the Planning Commission.
+Any requests for accessory structures exceeding the maximum square footage or height allowed shall require special land ulse permit approval by the Planning Commission.

-- 4. Customary accessory uses in the C-1, C-2, C-3 and I districts shall not exceed the maximum of 5,000 square feet or a maximum height of 30 feet. - 5.
-The Planning Commission, as a special use, may approve accessory structures to exceed the maximum size requirements as follows: - A. In the R-2, R-3, R-4 and LR Districts accessory structures may be approved to exceed the size of the home, 15% of the lot size or the maximum 1,200 sq. ft. size requirement. - B. In the AF district, accessory structures may be approved to exceed the allowable square footage. - C. To promote and continue the residential appearance and character in the lake and river areas of the Township oversized accessory structures located in lake or river front areas may be required by the Planning Commission to do some or all the following: - The structure may be required to have the same finishing material as the residential structure associated or under the same ownership with the proposed accessory structure - 2) If no residential structure in associated with the property, the new structure may be required have a finished material similar to neighboring properties. - D. Structures may be required to be built with some architectural features to make them appear less like an accessory structure and more like a residential structure.
-Some examples: - 1) Windows on visible sides - 2) Overhangs - 3) Dormers - 4) Landscaping - 5) Defined entrance doors/porches - 6) Overhead garage doors - E. Requests for accessory structures to exceed the maximum height requirements, as stated above. - F. Approval by the Planning Commission will be based upon a determination that the request is consistent with all special use standards of the Zoning Ordinance as stated in Article V and that the accessory structure will not be in conflict with the character of existing buildings in the area.
+- 4. Customary accessory uses in Districts the C-1, C-2, C-3 and I dDistricts shall not exceed the maximum of 5,000 square feet or a maximum height of 30 feet. - 5.
+The Planning Commission, at as a sSpecial uUsePermit hearing, may approve accessory structures to exceed the maximum size requirements as follows: - A. In the R-2, R-3, R-4 and LR Districts accessory structures may be approved to exceed the size of the home, 15% of the lot size or the maximum 1,200 sq. ft. size requirement. - B. In Districts R-1, the AF and AGdistrict, accessory structures may be approved to exceed the allowable square footage. - C. To promote and continue the residential appearance and character in the lake and river areas of the Township oversized accessory structures located in lake or river front areas may be required by the Planning Commission to do some or all the following: - 1) The structure may be required to have the same finishing material as the residential structure associated or under the same ownership with the proposed accessory structure - 2) If no residential structure in associated with the property, the new structure may be required have a finished material similar to neighboring properties. - D. Structures may be required to be built with some architectural features to make them appear less like an accessory structure and more like a residential structure.
+Some examples: - 1) Windows on visible sides - 2) Overhangs - 3) Dormers - 4) Landscaping - 5) Defined entrance doors/porches - 6) Overhead garage doors - E. Requests for accessory structures to exceed the maximum height requirements, as stated above. - F. Approval by the Planning Commission will be based upon a determination that the request is consistent with all sSpecial uUse standards of the Zoning Ordinance as stated in Article V, Section 5.0 and that the accessory structure will not be in conflict with the character of existing buildings in the area.